AdaCore/libadalang/user_manual/core_concepts.rst

 * one that looks for all source files that match a given file name pattern in a given list of directory (the "auto unit provider").

+You can find documentation for the unit providers that Libadalang implements in the :ref:`Ada API reference <ada-unit-providers>` and for Python in :class:`libadalang.UnitProvider`.
+Tutorials for both languages show how this works in practice: see the :ref:`Ada tutorial <ada-api-tutorial-unit-provider>` and the :ref:`Python tutorial <python-api-tutorial-unit-provider>`.

 .. _unit-providers-aggregate:

 Aggregate projects